pheiduck/auto-commit/README.md

 # Known Issues:

-- Not a real auto-commit at the moment > manual executing
+- Not a real auto-commit
-- script cd goes in current Working Directory, make sure you are in your git Repo directory
+- script cd goes in current Working Directory
 - if section is not done "disaster-condition" is not defined
+- Symlink will be not set at the first time

+# Workarounds

+- Execute the script once
+- Make sure you are in the git repo, where you want to use the script
+- ln -s commit.sh /bin/auto-commit